txje/rekit/README.md

         -r: cutseq: Recognition/label site sequence
         -q: Size of q-gram/k-mer to hash (default: 4)
         -h: Number of hash functions to apply
-        -t: threshold: Minimum number of q-grams to declare a match
+        -t: Minimum number of q-gram/cross-ratio anchors in a chain (default: 1)
         -m: max_qgram_hits: Maximum occurrences of a q-gram before it is considered repetitive and ignored
-        -d: threshold: Score threshold to report alignment
+        -d: DTW score threshold to report alignment (default: 0.001)
         -x: Simulated molecule coverage
       simulate options:
         --break-rate: Probability of genome fragmentation per locus (default: 0.000005)